 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link, I will earn a small commission to help keep my blog up and running but it won’t cost you a penny more).
 Click here to read my full disclosure policy.

 I just took this class recently and the creator, Tabitha, has so many great tips that would pair well with anyone who is an Ali Edwards fan.
 You can take this course on SkillShare in about 30 minutes and learn a few technical tips on how to use your SmartPhone as well as great ideas on how to take a self-portrait.
-To take the class, you can sign up for a Premium SkillShare membership and start with 2 months free to try it out as many classes as you would like.
+To take the class, you can sign up for a Premium SkillShare membership and start with a FREE trial to try it out as many classes as you would like.
 If you are looking to get some unique self-portraits to include in an All About Me album, then this is the best class to take.
 Tabitha also mentions my number one, all time favorite smartphone photography tip.
 You can check out all of my favorite smartphone photography tips at the bottom of this post.

 Chari from Persnickety Prints has a treasure trove of photography tips.
 She knows what works and doesn’t work when it comes to printing photos.
 This also means she has great tips on how to capture the best images.
 She has created a separate series of blog posts that cover smartphone photography tips.
 But also check out her other blog posts for amazing tips for taking and printing photos.
 I print all my photos with her company and love her process.